Overview

 Memory

-Another line, in close collaboration with Lucia Talamini (UvA), involves memory deficits in schizophrenia.
+Since my PhD, for many years I focused on learning and memory.
+One line of work looks at how memories are bound to context.
+With Lucia Talamini (UvA), I investigated the idea that abnormal processing of contextual information plays an important role in schizophrenia .
 Our idea is that these deficits are primarily the result of abnormalities in the parahippocampal gyrus (the area next to the hippocampus).
 This brain area, next to the hippocampus, integrates input from all areas of the brain and sends it on to the hippocampus.
 In patients with schizophrenia, this integration does not work as well as in other people.
+In particular, contextual information is not integrated very well with information about the items in the focus of attention.
+This, we suggested, may underlie many symptoms of schizophrenia.
+In another collaboration, with Vanessa van Ast (UvA), I look at the role of context in the generation of pathological fear.
+The idea is that traumatic experiences become particularly disrupting when they were not linked well to their original context.